odhyp/odhyp.com/content/miscellaneous/terms-of-service.md

 ### Purpose

 This site is a personal digital garden.
 It contains notes, writings, experiments, and ideas I’ve chosen to share publicly.
-Everything is provided as-is, with no guarantees of accuracy or completeness.
+Everything is provided as is, with no guarantees of accuracy or completeness.

 ### Your Responsibilities

-- Be respectful when interacting with the site or others.
+Be respectful when interacting with the site or others.
-- Don’t use this site or its content in any harmful, abusive, or illegal way.
+Do not use this site or its content in any harmful, abusive, or illegal way.

 ### Sharing and Usage

-My writings are available under the **[Creative Commons BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/)**, you're welcome to share them under these terms:
+All digital garden content, including articles, notes, logs, and other writings, is licensed under the **[Creative Commons BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/)**.

+You may:

+- Copy and redistribute the material in any medium or format
+- Remix, transform, and build upon it

+As long as you:

-- **Attribution**: Always give proper credit.
+- Give proper credit
-- **NonCommercial**: Don’t use it for commercial purposes.
+- Do not use it for commercial purposes
-- **ShareAlike**: If you remix or adapt the content, you must use the same license.
+- Use the same license if you adapt the content

-Any source code (if shared) is covered by a different license, usually [MIT](https://opensource.org/licenses/MIT).

-> For full licensing details, see the [License page](/license).
+Any source code on this site, whether in snippets or linked repositories, is licensed under the **[MIT License](https://opensource.org/licenses/MIT)**.
+You are free to use, modify, and distribute it with proper attribution and license inclusion.

 ### No Warranty

 Everything here is provided for informational and inspirational purposes.
 Use at your own risk.
-I’m not liable for any damages, errors, or misunderstandings that may arise from using the content.
+I am not liable for any damages, errors, or misunderstandings that may arise from using the content.

-Thanks for visiting and playing nice.
+Thanks for visiting and being thoughtful.